Blacksmithing & Metalworking - Level 2

 High-achieving blacksmiths trained at the College are very well regarded by employers and many subsequently trade in their own right.
 This subject is an excellent choice for a self-motivated and hard-working person who will be expected to have good hand/ eye coordination and artistic ability in this exciting and growing industry.
 Most students completing this course continue to the level 3 to further develop their skills.

-Level 2 Diploma in Blacksmithing & Metalworking
+Qualification: Level 2 Diploma in Blacksmithing & Metalworking

 The course is mainly delivered in the workshop, with related knowledge sessions.
 Units include:

 - Blacksmithing – traditional skills including forging, forming, cutting and joining

 - Application of Welding of Fabrication Processes

 - Metal Fabrication